Know Your Flood Hazard

-- Also, upon request, the Stormwater Division of Metro Water Services at 615-862-7225, will provide the following information: FIRM zone, community number, panel number, FIRM suffix, date of FIRM’s index, base flood elevation, Elevation Datum System used on FIRM, copies of elevation certificates.
+- Also, upon request, the Development Services Division of Metro Water Services at 615-862-7225, will provide the following information: FIRM zone, community number, panel number, FIRM suffix, date of FIRM’s index, base flood elevation, Elevation Datum System used on FIRM, if the property is located in a floodway, and copies of elevation certificates.

 In addition to the regulated floodplains, the Metro Planning Commission’s Parcel Viewer provides public access to related elevation certificates for affected properties.